San Marino in the Eurovision Song Contest 2021: Voting

 Below is a breakdown of points awarded to San Marino in the second semi-final, as well as by the country in the final.
 Voting during the three shows involved each country awarding two sets of points from 1-8, 10 and 12: one from their professional jury and the other from televoting.
 The exact composition of the professional jury, and the results of each country's jury and televoting were released after the final; the individual results from each jury member were also released in an anonymised form.
 San Marino's jury consisted of Antonio Cecchetti, Elisa Manzaroli, Fabrizio Raggi, Jimmy JDKA, and Marilia Reffi.
 In the second semi-final, San Marino placed 9th with a total of 118 points, thus qualifying for the final.
 The performance received 42 televoting points, which included the maximum 12 awarded by Georgia.
-The jury points added to 76, including 10 from Greece, Malta and Poland.
+The jury points added to 76, including 10 from Greece, Moldova and Poland.
 In the final, San Marino placed 22nd with 50 points, with Poland awarding San Marino its first ever 12-points from a jury.
 Over the course of the contest, San Marino awarded its 12 points to Poland (jury) and Moldova (televote) in the second semi-final, and to France (jury) and Italy (televote) in the final.